joshbrew/device-decoder/README.md

 - [`device.frontend.ts`](./src/device.frontend.ts)

+##### Standalone BLE and USB API wrappers:

+These are installable as independent and very minimal packages, the BLE library includes capacitor's BLE library for native mobile support (better than Web Bluetooth)

+- [`ble_client.ts`](./src/ble) wraps @capacitor-community/bluetooth-le with easier handles
+- [`serialstream.ts`](./src/serial) wraps the Web Serial API with easy handles and buffering + transform stream support

+## Usage:

 Use `initDevice` and provide settings based on the above Devices object to create a multithreaded decoding and rendering pipeline.

 ```ts